 Also within the museum are some artifacts from the Ottoman era.
 But given the overall Ottoman theme of Rabati Castle itself, the selection is surprisingly small.

 All in all, the unexpected gem of the Museum of Samtskhe-Javakheti helped compensate for the overall disappointment of Rabati Castle.
-But note that while Rabati alone may not be worth coming all the way to Akhaltsikhe for, it’s just one of several highlights in the general area.
+But note that while Rabati alone might not be worth coming all the way to Akhaltsikhe for, it’s just one of several highlights in the general area.

-While there are some organized day tour which leave from Tbilisi, staying at least a night or two is recommended considering all that there is to see.
+While there are some organized day tours which leave from Tbilisi, staying at least a night or two is recommended considering all that there is to see.
 Luckily, getting to Akhaltsikhe by public transport is simple and easy.

 In Tbilisi, take the metro to Didube station and then follow the crowd to the large bus station/outdoor market hybrid.
-It’s not really a station, however, but just a bunch of vehicles parked within a huge parking lot.
+It’s not really a proper station, but just a bunch of vehicles parked within a huge parking lot.

 There are marshrutkas (minibuses) for Akhaltsikhe that depart whenever full.
 While Didube mostly lacks signage, just ask someone where the bus is for Akhaltsikhe (both kh combinations in the name make a gutteral CH sound).
 If Akhaltsikhe is too hard to pronounce, you can ask about Borjomi, as the same marshrutka stops there along the way.